aagedal/AagedalVideoLoopConverter/Aagedal VideoLoop Converter 2.0/readme.md

 ## License

-Copyright 2025 Truls Aagedal
+This project is distributed under the **GNU General Public License, version 3.0**.
+See the `LICENSE` file for the complete text.

-Distributed under the MIT License.
-See `LICENSE` for more information.
+The bundled FFmpeg binary is compiled with `--enable-gpl` and is therefore also licensed under GPL v2 or later.
+This project chooses GPL v3 for all code, satisfying that requirement.